spencerlievens/prova/docs/design/admin.md

 ### Key IDs

-To enable shorter bare multisig style addresses, and as a defensive mechanism for potential use in future hard forks, Prova uses 4 byte key ids for ASP keys.
+To enable shorter bare multisig style addresses, and as a defensive mechanism for potential use in future hard forks, Prova uses 4-byte key ids for ASP keys.
 These short IDs map back into a record on the chain of ASP public keys.

-When an admin transaction adds an ASP public key to the list of authorized ASP keys, the transaction includes a 4 byte key id.
+When an admin transaction adds an ASP public key to the list of authorized ASP keys, the transaction includes a 4-byte key id.
 The key id specified in the provisioning of a ASP key must be determined by incrementing the previous highest key id and incrementing it by one, or in the absence of a previous key id, it must be one.

 Key IDs are only relevant for ASP Keys, not validate Keys.